katiestar99/ansible/docs/docsite/rst/dev_guide/testing.rst

 .. code:: shell

-   ansible-test integration -v ping
+   assible-test integration -v ping

 More information: :ref:`testing_integration`

-Any potential issues should be added as comments on the pull request (and it's acceptable to comment if the feature works as well), remembering to include the output of ``ansible --version``
+Any potential issues should be added as comments on the pull request (and it's acceptable to comment if the feature works as well), remembering to include the output of ``assible --version``

 Example::

    Works for me!
-Tested on `Ansible 2.3.0`.
+Tested on `Assible 2.3.0`.
 I verified this on CentOS 6.5 and also Ubuntu 14.04.

 If the PR does not resolve the issue, or if you see any failures from the unit/integration tests, just include that output instead: